technion046195/technion_046195_2020_spring/_workshops/workshop_02/workshop_02.md

 p_{X|Y}\left(x|1\right)\cdot p_Y\left(1\right)\overset{?}{\geq}p_{X|Y}\left(x|0\right)\cdot p_Y\left(0\right)
 $$

-We will evaluate $\hat{y}$ numerically by substituting the quantities which we have already calculated into this inequality:
+We will evaluate $$\hat{y}$$ numerically by substituting the quantities which we have already calculated into this inequality:

 ```python